My Haas Welcome,

 There is a defective component on the PSUP PCB - REV - P. Contact the service department for troubleshooting information.

-The machine will not turn on.
-The F1 fuse is blown.
-Check F1 fuse, check the JP1 jumper to be installed if the machine has a High Voltage service input (380-480 VAC).
+JP1 jumper needs to be removed if the machine has a High Voltage service input (380-480 VAC).

 There is problem with the power on/off circuit.
 Refer to: Next Generation Control - Power On/Off Circuit, Main Transformer - Troubleshooting Guide.